It irks me when people pretend that Wikileaks is some sort of heroic organization that stands up to corrupt governments

 It’s OK for Putin to be a killer because the US is also a killer:

 Translation: “You can’t criticize Putin for being a killer because the US also kills people.”

 A tweet criticizing Obama for banning Russian diplomats:

 After it was announced that Robert Mueller had indicted 13 Russian nationals, Wikileaks founder Julian Assange showed his pro-Russia bias once again by stating that it was a “joke” and a “threat to freedom of the press”.

-If it was a news story about US hackers probing Russian energy companies, he probably would have retweeted it.
+If this was a news story about US hackers probing Russian energy companies, he probably would have retweeted it.

 For some reason, Assange thought that it was very important that his Twitter followers read the official Russian Ministry of Foreign Affairs statement on the nerve agent attack on Sergei Skripal: